KOSASIH/AeroNavAI/README.md

 - Work closely with international aviation regulatory bodies to establish guidelines and standards for the use of autonomous flight management systems.
 - Collaborate with academic institutions and research organizations to contribute to the advancement of aerospace technology and sustainability.

-This roadmap outlines a comprehensive journey for AeroNavAI, from its inception to becoming an industry-standard solution that transforms the way aircraft are managed, operated, and navigated in the sky.

-Certainly, let's continue to expand the roadmap for AeroNavAI:

 **Phase 8: Adaptive Learning and AI Evolution (Year 11-12)**

 - Implement adaptive learning mechanisms within AeroNavAI to allow the system to continuously learn from its interactions and improve its decision-making capabilities.